Tokyo Itineraries 3 Ways: Best of the Off-Beat

 Tokyo Itineraries Option #3: Anime Lovers’ Dream Tour

 Come on, don’t lie.
 You knew this was coming.
-Even though I’m not a huge anime fan, loads of people flock to Japan to see the home of their fave series.
+Even though I’m not a huge anime fan, loads of people flock to Japan to see the home of their favorite series.
 I’d have to be nuts not to include an option for all the otakus out there.
 And let’s be honest, who doesn’t love a little kitsch now and then?

 Tips & Tricks

 • Most of Akibahara is geared towards “guy” anime.
-If you’re more of a fan of girl anime, check out Otome Road instead (or in addition, if you like both).
+If you’re more of a fan of girl anime, check out Otome Road instead (or, in addition, if you like both).

-• Purchase Ghibli Museum tickets WAY in advance, because they sell like hotcakes.
+• Purchase Ghibli Museum tickets WAY in advance because they sell like hotcakes.
 You won’t get in if you just show up empty-handed!

 • Ghibli Museum is still in Tokyo, but it’s pretty far from the city center.
 Fortunately, getting there isn’t too much of a trial.
 Just take a train from Shibuya (or transfer in Shibuya) to Kichijoji Station, then walk the rest of the way.